Quiver moduli and quantum loop algebras: -characters via shuffle algebras

 \subsection{Basic definitions}

 Fix a finite set $I$ and a generalized Cartan matrix

-where $d_{ii}$ are positive integers with greatest common divisor 2, and $d_{ij} = d_{ji}$ are non-positive integers $\forall i \neq j$.
-This data corresponds to a Kac-Moody Lie algebra $\fg$, which we will refer to as the ``type" of all algebras considered hereafter. $I$ is interpreted as a set of simple roots of $\fg$, hence $\zz$ is interpreted as the root lattice.
-The Kac-Moody Lie algebra $\fg$ is called finite type if the symmetric matrix $\left(d_{ij} \right)_{i, j \in I}$ is positive definite, since in this case $\fg$ is a finite-dimensional semisimple Lie algebra.
+where $d_{ii} = 2d_i$ are positive integers with greatest common divisor 2, and $d_{ij} = d_{ji}$ are non-positive integers $\forall i \neq j$.
+This data corresponds to a symmetrizable Kac-Moody Lie algebra $\fg$, which we will refer to as the ``type" of all algebras considered hereafter.
+We interpret $I$ as a set of simple roots of $\fg$, hence we interpret $\zz$ as the root lattice.
+We call $\fg$ finite type if the symmetric matrix $\left(d_{ij} \right)_{i, j \in I}$ is positive definite, since in this case $\fg$ is a finite-dimensional semisimple Lie algebra.
 Similarly, $\fg$ is called simply-laced if the generalized Cartan matrix \eqref{eqn:cartan matrix} satisfies